tsdataclinic/scout/Tutorial.md

 ![scot filtered by math](https://tsdataclinic.github.io/scout/tutorial_images/search_math.png)

+## Dataset page - finding interesting datasets to join to.

 Great, let's look in some closer detail to the "2013 -2018 School Math Results" dataset.
 Simply click on the name of that dataset to see the following page:

 ![dataset page](https://tsdataclinic.github.io/scout/tutorial_images/dataset_page.png)